-The department’s educational programs have a long-standing tradition of training national leaders in research, clinical care, and medical education.
+The department’s educational programs have a long-standing tradition of training national leaders in clinical care, research, health equity, advocacy, and medical education.
 The present faculty enthusiastically embrace this tradition and are eager to promote the development of the next generation of leaders in medicine.
 The Boston Combined Residency Program (BCRP) in Pediatrics was formed to meet the needs of the future, bringing together the training programs of Boston Medical Center (formerly Boston City Hospital) and Boston Children’s Hospital.
 Boston Medical Center has a long and important history of clinical research, advocacy, public policy, and primary care training for pediatricians.
 Boston Children’s Hospital is the nation’s leading research and training institution dedicated to the care of children, adolescents, and young adults with unusual and complex medical problems.
-Currently, the BCRP has over 120 residents with almost 40% having an advanced degree.
+Currently, the BCRP has over 150 residents with almost 40 percent having an advanced degree.
 The goals of the department’s educational programs are to attract the most outstanding trainees, enforce rigorous standards of achievement, develop a learning environment and individualized programs of study that help trainees reach their full potential, and to create an exemplary mixture of professionalism, service, and integrity.